Ikepod: History

-Newson and Ike have since left the company and the brand was bought in April 2017 by three new investors in Mauborget Switzerland.
+After being revived in 2008, Ikepod's watches became more minimalistic, as the brand collaborated with Kaws and Jeff Koons, but Newson left the company in 2012, and the brand was bought in April 2017 by three investors.
 The new CEO, Christian-Louis Col, has announced that the new Ikepods have maintained the original design elements but have overcome the technical complications of the original Ikepod cases.
-Furthermore, the Ikepods will no longer be produced in Switzerland but in Hong Kong with Japanese Miyota quartz movements to make them more affordable.
+Furthermore, the Ikepods are no longer produced in Switzerland, but in Hong Kong with Japanese Miyota quartz movements to make them more affordable.